 Customer DD: Examination and analysis of the top customers, service agreements and corresponding insurance coverage, current credit policies, customer satisfaction score, and related reports for past periods.

-- What are the steps involved in a Due Diligence process?
+What are the steps involved in a Due Diligence process in UAE?

 A due diligence process would typically need to follow the below steps: